12kagetti12/profile/README.md

 - hoverUnderLine01:
   Animation that displays the underline while fading in from top to bottom when hovering the string

-### Structure

-- Foundation : Mainly describes css reset and site-wide settings
-- Layout : Placement of components and objects
-- Object
-  - Component : Styles that can be reused regardless of the project
-  - Project : About project-specific styles
-  - Utility : Temporary styles used in the project

-### Common prefixes and symbols

-- Prefixes
-  - "f" : Function
-  - "l" : Layout
-  - "c" : Component
-  - "p" : Project
-  - "u" : Utility
-- Symbols
-  - "\_" : Separate blocks, elements and modifiers

 ### Others

 - Use camel case